ericp56/voicexml-util/readme.md

 ### Generate an IVR unit test in static VoiceXML

-Using this tool, you can generate VXML scripts that will validate functionality of an IVR.
-You can set it up to work for inbound and outbound calls.
+I have a customer that doesn't have any tools like Hammer or Cyara.
+Using this tool, I can generate vxml scripts that will validate functionality of an IVR.
+I can set it up to work for inbound and outbound calls.
+In the end, I just search the logs for "VxmlTestStatus" and review the results.

 Take a simple spreadsheet like this: